- People came to the colonies for different reasons, such as freedom from religious persecution, economic incentives, or being kidnapped and enslaved.

 2. Thousands of Europeans chose to move to the British colonies.
 Some for economic reasons and some for freedoms.
 If you decided to immigrate somewhere, would you move for economic reasons or for freedom?

-Assignment 2: 4 Part Vocabulary Assignment and Vocabulary Quiz
+Assignment 2: 4 Part Vocabulary Slides and Vocabulary Quiz

-Complete a four part definition (1. the definition 2. supporting fact 3. interesting fact 4. visual) for each of the following terms associated with this unit: Jamestown, Indentured Servant, House of Burgesses, Anne Hutchinson, Salem Witch Trials, King Phillip's War, Mercantilism, Cash crop, Triangular trade, Middle Passage, Great Awakening
+Complete a four part vocabulary slide (1. the definition 2. supporting fact 3. interesting fact 4. visual) for each of the following terms associated with this unit: Virginia Company, Indentured Servant, House of Burgesses, Bacon's Rebellion, Puritan, King Phillip's War, Salem Witch Trials, Benjamin Franklin, Mercantilism, Triangular trade, Middle Passage, Great Awakening

 Assignment 3: Jamestown Adventure